diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Encryption (In Transit and At Rest)**
 Security measures to protect data during transmission and while stored.

+**Envelope Encryption**
+A security practice where data is encrypted with a data encryption key, and that key is then encrypted with a master key, providing an additional layer of security and key management flexibility.

 **Error Tracking**
 Systematic monitoring and recording of exceptions and errors in production, with goal of achieving zero exceptions.
 Critical for identifying and fixing issues.